The stallholder application process is described at the bottom of this page, but please read the whole page before applying.

 The markets will be open to the public from 9am until 2pm; stallholders may enter the site to set up after 6.30am.

+Compliance with COVID safety plan, as communicated to all stall holders.
 All stallholders must be set up to commence trading at 9am.
 There must be no major transporting of materials after 8.30am or before 2pm, to protect visitors and customers from accident or injury.

 The Market Manager may close the Market earlier than 2pm in case of inclement weather or any incident that could affect the safety of stallholders or the public.